 - 9. Section 402 and 404: Although Sackett arose in the context of a dispute involving wetlands permitting under Section 404 of the Clean Water Act, the term "navigable waters" is used throughout the Act, so the Court's interpretation of the meaning of "waters" and "adjacent wetlands" is not limited to Section 404.
 At the same time, even though wetlands into which fill material is added may not meet the Sackett definition of "adjacent wetlands", such that a 404 permit is not required, it is possible, after the Supreme Court's County of Maui v.
 Hawaii Wildlife Fund decision, covered in the next chapter of this book, a court may find that sediment or other pollutants from the fill activity enter "navigable waters" triggering the Section 402 permit requirements. - 10.
 Justice Thomas' concurring opinion: As he frequently does, Justice Thomas wrote separately in Sackett to advance an extreme interpretation of the statute based on his own views regarding constitutional law.
 Joined by Justice Gorsuch, Justice Thomas argued that Congress only has power under the Commerce Clause to regulate waters that are "highway[s] over which commerce is or may be carried."
 Under that reading of the Constitution and the Clean Water Act, even fewer wetlands would be regulated.
 In addition to advocating for a narrower interpretation of "navigable waters" under the Clean Water Act, Justice Thomas leveled broader criticisms at the Supreme Court's Commerce Clause jurisprudence generally.
 Thomas argued that the Commerce Clause, based on the original intent of its authors, should only regulate "selling, buying and bartering," or transporting for those purposes, and should not regulate "productive activities like manufacturing and agriculture".
 He singled out federal environmental law as particularly constitutionally suspect, in light of its dependence for existence on an expansive reading of the Commerce Clause. - 11.
-EPA's response: EPA finalized its most recent WOTUS regulations on December 30, 2022.
-Those regulations were based on the "significant nexus" test as well as the test of the Rapanos plurality.
-In light of the Court's ruling in Sackett, EPA and the Corps announced in June, 2023, that they planned to issue an amendment to the regulations to conform with the Court's decision.
+EPA's response: In light of the Court's ruling in Sackett, on September 8, 2023, EPA and the Corps published an amendment to their regulations to conform with the Court's decision.
+However, as of July 2024, the agencies were not yet fully implementing the post-Sackett rules due to the litigation that preceded the new rules.
+At that time, EPA and the Corps were implementing the post-Sackett rules in 23 states, while interpreting "waters of the United States" consistent with the "pre-2015 regulatory regime" modified by the Court's decision in Sackett in 27 other states.
+See, EPA, Definition of "Waters of the United States": Rule Status and Litigation Update (September 8, 2023).
+Not surprisingly, after EPA and the Corps adopted their post-Sackett WOTUS rules, those rules were challenged in court.
+In November 2023, the states that had challenged the agencies' January